Ashwins9001/Deep-Q-Learning-for-Autonomous-Vehicles/README.md

 # Deep-Q-Learning-on-Carla
 Testing a double deep q-network for self-driving cars using open-source Carla environment.
-Code mainly generated from open-source authors with some modification to simplify it.
+Code mainly generated from open-source authors with slight modifications to implementation of memory buffer and network architecture (no dueling added in, thus no advantage or value functions).
 Used as a learning experience to apply knowledge about reinforcement learning.

 <p align="center">
   <img src="https://github.com/Ashwins9001/Deep-Q-Learning-on-Carla/blob/master/Pictures/Render.JPG" width="420"/>